 The Fight for Wild Rivers

-This year an April Fools' Day joke pitched a waterfront resort as the latest Blue Mountains attraction — 'Lake Jamison Resort' as it would be known — providing not only tourism and employment opportunities but a lakefront vista for the new residential development: an exclusive gated community atop Mount Solitary.
+An April Fools' Day joke pitches a waterfront resort as the latest Blue Mountains attraction — 'Lake Jamison Resort' as it would be known — providing not only tourism and employment opportunities but a lakefront vista for the new residential development: an exclusive gated community atop Mount Solitary.

 It all sounds a little silly, but it's a timely gag as discussions heat up over a state government proposal to raise the Warragamba Dam wall.